aparajita/SCKit/README.md

 # SCKit

-SCKit is a collection of utility classes.
+SCKit is a collection of utility classes for [Cappuccino](https://github.com/cappuccino/cappuccino).

+#### SCString
+An awesome string template engine.
+Handles both simple and extremely complex string formatting needs.

 #### SCURLConnection
 A drop-in replacement for CPURLConnection that is much easier to use.